scalar-labs/docs-scalardl/.github/pull_request_template.md

 ## Description

-**Please include a summary of the change and which issue is fixed.
-Please also include relevant motivation and context.
-List any dependencies that are required for this change.**

-### Related issue or PR

-**If applicable, please provide a link to the issue related to this change.**

-- [ ] **Related issue or PR:** [URL]
-- [ ] **No related issue or PR**

-### Type of change

-- [ ] Documentation (new or updated documentation)
-- [ ] Improvement (an improvement to the existing state)
-- [ ] New feature (nonbreaking change that adds functionality)
-- [ ] Bug fix (nonbreaking change that fixes an issue)
+> Provide a brief description about **why** this PR is necessary.
+Be sure to provide context.

+## Related issues and/or PRs

+> If this PR addresses or references any issues and/or other PRs, list them here.
+For example, "Fixes #123", "Related to #456", or "Addresses #789".

+## Changes made

+> Outline the specific changes made in this pull request.
+Include relevant details, such as added features, bug fixes, code refactoring, or improvements.

-## How has this been tested?
+## How these changes were tested

-**Please describe the tests that you ran to verify your changes and provide instructions so that we can reproduce.
-Please also list any relevant details for your test configuration.**

-- [ ] Test A
-- [ ] Test B
+> Describe the testing that you have performed to ensure the changes are working as expected.
+Include details about the test cases or scenarios covered.

 ## Checklist

-- [ ] I have performed a self-review of my own code.
 - [ ] I have commented my code, particularly in hard-to-understand areas.
-- [ ] I have made corresponding changes to the documentation.
+- [ ] I have updated the documentation to reflect the changes.
+- [ ] Any remaining open issues linked to this PR are documented and up-to-date (Jira, GitHub, etc.).
+- [ ] Tests (unit, integration, etc.) have been added for the changes.
 - [ ] My changes generate no new warnings.
-- [ ] I have conducted tests that prove my fix is effective or that my feature works.
-- [ ] Any dependent changes have been merged and published in downstream modules.
+- [ ] Any dependent changes in other PRs have been merged and published.

+## Additional notes (optional)

+> Provide any additional information or notes that may be relevant to the reviewers or stakeholders.

+## Release notes

+> Provide release note text for this PR based on the guidelines at [Guidelines for Writing Release Notes](https://developers.scalar-labs.com/docs/style-guide/release-notes/).
+>
+> For example:
+>
+> Added validation for the consensus commit mutation operation.